yoavram/curriculum-vitae/curriculum-vitae.md

 :    Co-organizing the *BioMath Student Journal Club* at Tel-Aviv University

 ## Conferences
+2014
+:    The *Federeation of the Israeli Societies for Experimental Biology (ILANIT)* congress in Eilat, Israel, February.
 2013
 :    *PDEs and Dynamical Systems in Biology* conference in Bar-Ilan University, October.
 :    *The 14th Congress of the European Society for Evolutionary Biology* (ESEB) in Lisbon, Portugal, August.